The Mental Flip Responsible for Henry Miller's Success After a Decade of Failure

 One day I seemed to shut the door between me and all publisher's addresses and book lists.
 I said to myself, ‘Now I can write.’

 In music, Eminem went through the same stages.
-For years he slaved over rhyme schemes without recognition; in 1996 he launched a highly derivative music album, Infinite, which was more of an ode to rappers like Nas than a display of the lyrical elements that mark the work he’s now known for.
+For years he slaved over rhyme schemes without recognition; in 1996 he launched a highly derivative music album, Infinite, which was more of an ode to rappers like Nas than a display of the lyrical elements he’s now known for.
 He was twenty-five years-old when he said fuck everything and created what would become a world-famous alter ego:

 Tapping into his reservoir of rage and resentment, Eminem created Slim Shady, a drug-dealing, bloodthirsty thug who spits furious rhymes about murder, rape, drugs and living by the law of the urban jungle.